damitasalmon/field-notes/docs/greenbone-openVAS-lab.md

   <figcaption>OpenVAS VM Overview</figcaption>
 </figure>

-After the VM was created, I used PuTTy to SSH into it and waited for the initial configuration to complete.
+After the VM was created, I used PuTTy to SSH into the server and allowed the initial configuration to complete.

 <figure markdown>
   ![VM Connection via PuTTy](./assets/images/openvas-test/openvas-putty.png){ width="700" }